GluuFederation/docs-ce-prod/3.0.2/source/operation/logs.md

 |2048|  parse | print entry parsing debugging  |
 |16384|  sync|  syncrepl consumer processing  |
 |32768 |  none|  only messages that get logged whatever log level is set  |

+### External Logging

+The Gluu Server leverages FluentD to perform external logging.
+Refer to [FluentD](./fluentd.md) for more details on how to configure FluentD with Gluu Server.
+For more details on FluentD can be found [here](https://www.fluentd.org/)